 Additionally, it is somewhat serendipitous, meaning I didn’t intend this, but we are starting our Christmas season series of messages with a look at Matthew 1.
 There is an interesting thread in this genealogy of Jesus that Matthew presents, namely five women: Tamar (Matthew 1: 3; Genesis 38); Rahab (v.
 5; Joshua 2), Ruth (v.
 5; Ruth 3), Bathsheba, the wife of Uriah (v.
 6; 2 Samuel 11), and, of course, Mary (v.
 16).
 It should not have surprised us that Ruth is mentioned in the genealogy of Jesus, linking us to the first sequel after Judges.
 Is it becoming clearer--Jesus is the sequel to the Book of Judges.

-Back to the story of the book of Judges: we are left with such tragedy as we find in these to last stories of a concubine that is abused and left for dead and then horribly mutilated to make a point, and the final scenes of the women who are taken from their homes to meet the needs of the remaining 600 men in the tribe of Benjamin.
+Back to the story of the book of Judges: we are left with such tragedy as we find in these two last stories of a concubine that is abused and left for dead and then horribly mutilated to make a point, and the final scenes of the women who are taken from their homes to meet the needs of the remaining 600 men in the tribe of Benjamin.
 This is how we are left at the end of the Book of Judges.

 How did we get here?

-When we see tragedy or the messed lives all around us, we tend to ask, How did this happen?
+When we see tragedy or the messed up lives all around us, we tend to ask, How did this happen?
 How did this person wind up so messed up?
-How in the world did these people end up in place of hurt, despair, tragedy, jail, the streets, rehab, death?
+How in the world did these people end up in a place of hurt, despair, tragedy, jail, the streets, rehab, death?
 Well, it didn’t happen because of their immediate actions just prior to all the mess or tragedy . . . they just didn’t find themselves in the wrong place at the wrong time . . . they just didn’t take a wrong turn or have a run of bad luck . . . it all started long, long before tragedy struck.

 The tragic stories of these women in Judges didn’t just happen . . . this is where they ended up because there was no King in Israel and everyone did what was right in their own eyes.
 In light of the wider, fuller message of Judges, these tragedies happen because there was the absence of true, covenant-obedient leaders.
 These tragedies happened because Israel didn’t believe and obey God‘s word to them.
 They didn’t hold to Yahweh as their sovereign King.
 And, there were no leaders to show them, to model for them, to call them back to loyal obedience to what God had spoken.

 Women are still used to meet the needs of men.
 And these women are also types, for the weak surround us.
 The concubine is still at the threshold.
 Yet, the church knows the King, the true and faithful Judge (Savior, Deliverer), Jesus, the Messiah.
-We do not do what is right in our own eyes, we are not to allow the land, as Israel had, to canaanize us (compromise us, allow Christendom and society mold us).
+We do what is right in our own eyes, yet we are not to allow the land, as Israel had, to Canaanize us (compromise us, allow Christendom and society mold us).
 We have Jesus, the Savior.
 And, we, the church, the local church, are to have leaders who model for us faithful-obedience and call us back to what God has spoken in His Word and through the gospel of His final, true Judge, Jesus, the Messiah.

 Chip M. Anderson, advocate for biblical social action; pastor of an urban church plant in the Hill neighborhood of New Haven, CT; husband, father, author, former Greek & NT professor; and, 19 years involved with social action.